Analyzing Ethan Allen Interiors (NYSE:ETD) and Bassett Furniture Industries (NASDAQ:BSET)

 Ethan Allen Interiors, Inc. is engaged in manufacturing home furnishings and accessories.
 The firm offers a full complement of home decorating and design solutions through its home furnishing retail networks.
 It operates through two segments: Wholesale, and Retail.
 The Wholesale segment develops the brand of the company, encompasses all aspects of design, manufacture, sourcing, marketing, sale and distribution of its broad range of home furnishing and accents.
 The Retail segment sells home furnishings and accents to consumers through a network of company operated design centers.
 The company was founded in 1932 and is headquartered in Danbury, CT.

-Receive News & Ratings for Ethan Allen Interiors Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Ethan Allen Interiors and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Bassett Furniture Industries Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Bassett Furniture Industries and related companies with MarketBeat.com's FREE daily email newsletter.